The Greasy Skull

 “If that’s true then you’re more of a hero than a pirate,” she said, challenging him.
 He could back down or swell the story further.
 He just had to hope she didn’t have a pin hidden behind her back.

-“I think people can be both,” he said, trying to keep his confidence without letting it inflate.
+“I think folk can be both,” he said, trying to keep his confidence without letting it inflate.
 “Captain Rob saved me from an aker when it tried to roll up like a rug with us on it.
 He saved me from a tilefolk man that ambushed me as well.
 He’s been heroic at least twice.”

 “He’s stolen from my father’s ship seven times,” she countered.